Test, verify and repair 10, 100 and 1000

 Base-T Networks!
 The latest model

 supports all network speeds plus displays full and half duplex.
-Go inline
+Go inline between

 two LAN devices and see if the negotiated speed and duplex is what you expect!